martinschorb/volumealign/docs/usage.md

 You want to make sure that the Standard Deviation of the matches is within your expectations.
 This depends on the pixel size and section spacing.
 Something close to 1 pixel is acceptable.

-If the combined time of deriving features and matches is significantly higher than a few hundred ms (`2D`) or 2 seconds (`3D`), it might be worth working with lower resolution images.
+If the combined time of deriving features and matches is significantly higher than a few hundred ms (`2D`) or a few seconds (`3D`), it might be worth working with lower resolution images.
 This decreases the accuracy of the matching but makes it faster.

 To change the scaling, modify the last part of the two image URLs in the large text boxes (`scale`) and run the trial again.